Learner First Model Part 10

 The dissemination stage is about delivering your training to your learners and eventually scaling that training over time.

-For this article, we will focus on how you scale your training once it’s well and truly underway.
+For this article, we will focus on how you scale your training once it’s up and running.

 Scaling is a stage that comes after training delivery is well and truly underway.
 This ensures that training is only scaled when it’s ready to.
 When you know that the training itself is effective, that no learners are slipping through the cracks in your training process, and that your data is clear and accurate.
 In other words, training only scales when it’s watertight.